wireapp/wire-server/src/how-to/install/configure-federation.rst

 Set your chosen backend domain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Read :ref:`choose-backend-domain` again, then set the backend domain two times to the same value in the subcharts cargohold, galley and brig.
+Read :ref:`choose-backend-domain` again, then set the backend domain three times to the same value in the subcharts cargohold, galley and brig.
 You also need to set ``enableFederator`` to ``true``.